 - Mood: The novel, Wuthering Heights, shows a sympathetic mood, though it becomes tragic, ironic, and highly satiric at times.
 Sometimes, it also becomes gloomy when Heathcliff and Catharine choose different paths.

 - Narrator: The novel, Wuthering Heights, is narrated from the first-person point of view and also a third-person narrator.

-- Personification: The novel shows the examples of personifications such as,
+- Personification: The examples of personifications are given in the following sentences,

 i.
 Her spirits were always at high-water mark, her tongue always going

 singing, laughing, and plaguing everybody who would not do the same.
-(Chapter-V)
+(Chapter -5)

 In both of these examples, spirits, tongue, thorn, and honeysuckles have been shown as having life and emotions of their own.

-- Protagonist: Lockwood and Nelly Dean are the protagonists of the novel.
+- Protagonist: Lockwood and Nelly Dean appear as protagonists of the novel at first.
 The novel starts with mysterious happenings with them and ends on a happy note.
 However, Heathcliff is the protagonist of the novel as the entire story revolves around him.

 - Resolution: Resolution is when all the mysteries, conflicts, and problems reach a conclusion.
-Wuthering Heights ends with Heathcliff’s death which eventually puts a stop on all tensions.
+Wuthering Heights ends with Heathcliff’s death which eventually puts a stop to all tensions.